ros-safety/safety_working_group/README.md

 # ROS 2 Safety-Critical Working Group

-This document defines the scope and governance of the Safety-Critical ROS Working Group (WG).
+This document defines the scope and governance of the ROS 2 Safety-Critical Working Group (WG).

-The Safety-Critical ROS Working Group's mission is to support the creation of robots and other systems using ROS that are safe.
+The ROS 2 Safety-Critical Working Group's mission is to support the creation of robots and other systems using ROS that are safe.

 This Working Group focuses on a mix of tools, libraries and documents.